ganeshniyer/ganeshniyer.github.io/_pages/markdown.md

 With the aim of using Software Engineering and technological advancements for the benefit of various aspects of the society, Dr Ganesh founded STeAdS virtual research group in 2021.
 Students and collaborators from different parts of the world are working with him on various projects.
 Three focus areas are Cultural Heritage, Healthcare and Education

-### Technology for Arts and Cultural Heritage - Computational Humanities

-Traditional theatre arts such as Kathakali from India and Wayang Kulit from Indoensia are originated centuries ago and are in the current scope for research by STeAds on applying technologies such as artificial intelligence, image processing and cloud computing.

 ### Healthcare -  EdgeAI

 The reseacch scope is currently (not limited to) on exploring TinyML and similar technologies for AI at the edge of the network, AI for helping kids wth learning disability etc.